 - The required textbook is Real Estate Finance and Investments, Third Edition, by Linneman.
 It is available in the Bookstore.
-In my opinion, the Linneman book is the best one out there.
+In my opinion, the Linneman book is the best one out there for this course.
 The third edition is substantially different from the second edition.
 I recommend purchasing the third edition.
-However, I have made two alternative texts, Commercial Real Estate Analysis and Investments by Geltner and Miller and Real Estate Finance and Investments by Brueggman and Fisher.
-In addition, these books are available new or used at Internet bookstores.
-You may find them useful as supplemental resources or for additional background and context. - Two coursepacks are available from Reprographics and Study.net: - (a) Required readings - (b) Recommended (but optional) readings - Additional handouts will be distributed in class and billed by the bursar.
+However, I have made Commercial Real Estate Analysis and Investments by Geltner and Miller available in the library as a supplement. - One coursepack is available from Reprographics and Study.net: - Additional handouts will be distributed in class and billed by the bursar.
 I will bring handouts to class only once.
 After that, extra copies will be available outside my office door.
-You can pick them up there or, if I can convert them to electronic format, you will be able to download them from the Canvas.
+You can pick them up there or, if I can convert them to electronic format, you will be able to download them from the Canvas. - On Canvas you will find:

-- On Canvas you will find: - o Updates to the Reprographics class notes bulkpack, when necessary - o Sample Excel spreadsheets from the in-class examples - Answers to questions that are of general interest (e.g., about a case) - o Practice problems, old exams, and solutions - Supplemental class material - o Case materials (when available) - o Announcements, updates, and clarifications - Non-Wharton students will need to apply for a Wharton account in order to get access to Canvas.
+- o Updates to the class notes, when necessary - o Sample Excel spreadsheets from the in-class examples - o Answers to questions that are of general interest (e.g., about a case) - o Practice problems, old exams, and solutions - o Supplemental class material - o Supplemental case materials - o Announcements, updates, and clarifications - Non-Wharton students will need to apply for a Wharton account in order to get access to Canvas.
 Check out: http://accounts.wharton.upenn.edu/ - You must have a financial calculator capable of computing annuities and present values.
 The calculator you were supposed to obtain for FNCE 100/601 will be more than adequate.
 You are also responsible for knowing how to use the annuity and present value functions.
 You will need the calculator for the exams.